daffainfo/ctf-writeup/BxMCTF 2023/RAID Safety Assays, But Fixed/README.md

 > c = 6743459147531103219359362407406880068975344190794689965016

 ## About the Challenge
-We have been given a python code and here is the content of the file
+We were given a python code and here is the content of the file

 ```python
 from Crypto.Util.number import *